SmashKs/StationMusicFM/README.md

 # Introduction

-This project music app provides the functions that listening online musics, downloading a music from remote server, checking top charts for artists or tracks or albums in this week, and searching a music for yourself.
+A showcase of music app which provides the functions that listening online musics, downloading a music from remote server, checking top charts of artists, tracks, albums in this week.
+Also, with searching function for a track, artist, album.
 Basically, it's a demo app but all the basic functions we provide.

 Talking is wasting time XD Let's just see the Demo.